chrisjwaddell/blue-moon/README.md

 # Blue Moon Date API

-Blue Moon allows you to find dates based on day name, week number of the month or year, month, month-end and other date settings to return one specific date that matches your criteria.
+Blue Moon allows you to create dates based on day name, day number, week, month, month-end and other date settings to return one specific date that matches your criteria.
 It can be in the past or future.

 ``
 BlueMoon({ day: "Sunday -1", month: 5 })